coder/coder/docs/templates/tour.md

 ## 6. Set up the Docker container

-Setting up our Docker container is straightfoward.
-The `docker_image` resource uses our `build/Dockerfile` we created earlier.
+To set up our Docker container, our template has a `docker_image` resource that uses `build/Dockerfile`, which we created earlier.

 ```hcl
 resource "docker_image" "main" {